CivicVision/civicopendata/content/posts/govdata.md

 {{% viz data="govdata/formats" id="#govdata-formats" width="700" %}}

 Or let's take a look at the licences used by gov.data.
-The most used license is the us-pd which is the \[U.S. Government Works license\](https://www.usa.gov/government-works).
+The most used license is the us-pd which is the [U.S. Government Works license](https://www.usa.gov/government-works).

 > usually prepared by officers or employees of the United States government as part of their official duties

+Which is a great sign that most of the licenses in the US is an open license.
+That is not the case in Germany.

 <div id="govdata-licenses"></div>